ome/omero-documentation/tutorial/import-history.rst

-The Date Filter allows you to search for imports between a given date range, which you can either enter manually using the YY/MM/DD format, or by using the calender pop-up available by pressing the down arrow button.
+The Date Filter allows you to search for imports between a given date range, which you can either enter manually using the YY/MM/DD format, or by using the calendar pop-up available by pressing the down arrow button.
 After you have selected a date range, hitting the 'Search' button will display all imports between those dates.